google/tensorstore/tensorstore/kvstore/ocdbt/index.rst

    This driver is experimental and the format is not yet stable.

-The ``ocdbt`` driver implements an Optionally-Cooperative Distributed B+Tree on top of a base key-value store.
+The ``ocdbt`` driver implements an Optionally-Cooperative Distributed B+Tree (OCDBT) on top of a base key-value store.

 .. json:schema:: kvstore/ocdbt